indygreg/PyOxidizer/pyoxidizer/docs/pyoxidizer_history.rst

 Backwards Compatibility Notes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+* The minimum Rust version has been changed from 1.45 to 1.46 to facilitate use of `const fn`.
 * On Apple platforms, PyOxidizer now validates that the Apple SDK being used is compatible with the Python distribution being used and will abort the build if not.
 Previously, PyOxidizer would blindly use whatever SDK was